 This post may contain affiliate links.
 Please see our disclosure policy.

-Rhubarb Lemonade Concentrate is my favorite way to bottle up that tart-sweet “early summer” flavor for later.
-Instead of turning rhubarb into another jar of jam, you’re capturing it as a bright, punchy concentrate that mixes into instant lemonade anytime you want it.
+Rhubarb lemonade concentrate bottles up that tart-sweet flavor of early summer to enjoy long after the rhubarb is gone.
+Instead of turning the stalks into another jar of jam, you capture them as a punchy concentrate that mixes into instant lemonade whenever you want it.

 Save this recipe!